jamesplease/simple-jsdom/README.md

 its API.
 Most of the time, I simply want my tests for client-side JavaScript to not explode when I run them in the Node environment.

-Require this configuration, and your tests should Just Work©.
+Require this configuration and your tests should Just Work©.

+### Versioning

+This library intentionally depends on JSDom `^3.0`, as that is the last version of JSDom to support Node.
+Newer versions are for io.js only.
+Most developers use Node, so it doesn't make sense to upgrade.

 ### Features